- 1. Name of the medicinal product

 VaccinationsIt is recommended that paediatric patients, if possible, be brought up to date with all vaccinations in agreement with current vaccination guidelines prior to initiating Remicade therapy.

 Malignancies and lymphoproliferative disordersMalignancies, some fatal, have been reported among children, adolescents and young adults (up to 22 years of age) treated with TNF-blocking agents (initiation of therapy ≤18 years of age), including Remicade in the post-marketing setting.
 Approximately half the cases were lymphomas.
 The other cases represented a variety of different malignancies and included rare malignancies usually associated with immunosuppression.
 A risk for the development of malignancies in children and adolescents treated with TNF-blockers cannot be excluded.Rare post-marketing cases of hepatosplenic T-cell lymphoma have been reported in patients treated with TNF-blocking agents including infliximab.
 This rare type of T-cell lymphoma has a very aggressive disease course and is usually fatal.
 Almost all patients had received treatment with AZA or 6-MP concomitantly with or immediately prior to a TNF-blocker.
 The vast majority of Remicade cases have occurred in patients with Crohn's disease or ulcerative colitis and most were reported in adolescent or young adult males.
 The potential risk with the combination of AZA or 6-MP and Remicade should be carefully considered.
-A risk for the development for hepatosplenic T-cell lymphoma in patients treated with Remicade cannot be excluded (see sections 4.2 and 4.8).
+A risk for the development for hepatosplenic T-cell lymphoma in patients treated with Remicade cannot be excluded (see section 4.8).

 Women of childbearing potentialWomen of childbearing potential must use adequate contraception to prevent pregnancy and continue its use for at least 6 months after the last Remicade treatment.